Ferlab-Ste-Justine/clin-docs/docs/qlin_prescriptions/create_prescription.md

 ## (2) Clinical Signs

-Check one or more observed clinical signs from the list of checkboxes.
-Once checked, a mandatory combo box will allow you to select the age of onset of the clinical sign.
-If the observed clinical sign is not part of the preconfigured list according to the chosen analysis, you can add a clinical sign with the (+) link and search based on the name or HPO code.
-At least one observed clinical sign is required before proceeding to the next step of the form.

-If needed, you can add one or more unobserved clinical signs and a general clinical comment in the fields provided.
+This section is used to document the patient's **observed** and **non-observed** clinical signs using HPO terms.
+At least one observed clinical sign is required to proceed to the next step.

+**OBSERVED clinical signs**

+Two sub-sections are available:

+- **Suggestions for this analysis**: a list of clinical signs preconfigured based on the selected analysis.
+Check the ones that are observed.
+- **Selected from the HPO tree**: if the observed sign is not part of the suggestions, click **“Browse HPO tree”** to open the search window.
+You can search for a term by name or HPO code, or navigate the tree, and then check the desired signs.

+For each observed sign checked, then select its **age of onset** in the dropdown list that appears.

+**NON-OBSERVED clinical signs (optional)**

+Click **“Add NON-OBSERVED signs”** to open the same search window and select the signs relevant to the analysis.

+**General clinical comment (optional)**

+A free-text field is available to add any clinical comment relevant to the analysis.

 ## (3) Paraclinical Examinations